-All investments must be made in securities authorized by Florida Statutes and the Investment Policy statement.
+Investments must be made in securities authorized by Florida Statutes and the City's Investment Policy.

 - A. Maturity and Liquidity Requirements - i.
 Operating Funds To the extent possible, an attempt will be made to match investment maturities with known cash needs and anticipated cash flow requirements.
-Investments of current operating funds are to have maturities of no longer than twenty-four months - ii.
-Core Funds Investments of reserves, capital funds, and other non-operating funds are to have a term appropriate to the need for funds, but in no event shall exceed five years and the average duration of the portfolio as a whole may not exceed three years. - B. Authorized Brokers, Dealers and Qualified Institutions
+Investments of current operating funds are to have maturities of no longer than twenty-four months. - ii.
+Core Funds Investments of reserves, capital funds, and other non-operating funds are to have a term appropriate to the need for funds, but in no event shall exceed five years and the average duration of the portfolio as a whole may not exceed three years. - B. Authorized Brokers, Dealers, and Qualified Financial Institutions

-The City only conducts business with qualified financial institutions.
+The City conducts business with qualified financial institutions.
 The Finance Director is responsible for developing criteria for selecting brokers and dealers.

-All purchase of securities will be conducted through authorized dealers, brokers and financial institutions that are qualified as "Public Depositories" by the Treasurer or the Chief Financial Officer of the State of Florida, from direct issuers of commercial paper and Bankers' Acceptances or institutions designated as "Primary Securities Dealers" by the Federal Reserve Bank of New York.
+Purchase of securities must be conducted through authorized dealers, brokers, and financial institutions that are qualified Public Depositories by the Treasurer or the Chief Financial Officer of the State of Florida, from direct issuers of commercial paper and Bankers' Acceptances or institutions designated as 'Primary Securities Dealers' by the Federal Reserve Bank of New York.
 Public Depositories may provide the services of a securities dealer through a Section 20 subsidiary of the financial institution.

-All repurchase agreement transactions will be conducted with financial institutions that are qualified Public Depositories by the Treasurer or the Chief Financial Officer of the State of Florida and Primary Securities Dealers as designated by the Federal Reserve Bank of New York.
+Repurchase Agreement transactions must be conducted with financial institutions that are qualified Public Depositories by the Treasurer or the Chief Financial Officer of the State of Florida and Primary Securities Dealers as designated by the Federal Reserve Bank of New York.